buahaha/spacemail/classes/esi/docs/Api/CorporationApi.md

 Get corporation structures

-Get a list of corporation structures  --- Alternate route: `/dev/corporations/{corporation_id}/structures/`  Alternate route: `/legacy/corporations/{corporation_id}/structures/`  Alternate route: `/v1/corporations/{corporation_id}/structures/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager
+Get a list of corporation structures.
+This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  --- Alternate route: `/dev/corporations/{corporation_id}/structures/`  Alternate route: `/v2/corporations/{corporation_id}/structures/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager

 ### Example
 ```php